 Cindy Sherrod joined the staff at First Presbyterian Church in March of 2012.
 Cindy was born in Mena, but was raised and has lived most of her life here in Fort Smith.
 She is now happily raising her two daughters here as well.
 In 2008, Cindy graduated from the University of Arkansas Fort Smith with a Bachelor of Science in Business Administration.
 She has an Executive Certificate in Religious Fundraising from the Lake Institute on Faith & Giving.

 Rebekah Martin loves being a part of the First Presbyterian Staff.
 After receiving a BA in Theater Arts from Westmont College in Santa Barbara, California, Rebekah lived and worked in New York for multiple theater companies.
-Majority of her family was from Fort Smith which eventually led her back here.
-She is married to her best friend, Stephen, and a proud Mother of two amazing boys, Sebastian and Weston, who keep her constantly busy!
+The majority of her family was from Fort Smith which eventually led her back here.
+She is married to her best friend, Stephen, and a proud mother of three amazing kids: Sebastian, Weston, and Reagan, who keep her constantly busy!

 Terry comes to serve at FPC—Ft.
 Smith after retiring from full-time active ministry serving in churches in the Dallas, TX area.
 His role will be participating in pastoral visitation with members and occasional preaching and teaching assignments, as needed.
 Terry’s career in ministry comes as the last act of a three act play which included significant work in hospital management and in engineering.